outofoffice3/geras-sandbox-pro/README.md

 ### Creating a Job

 To use the Geras package, you'll need to create jobs that implement the `Job` interface.
-The `Job` interface defines methods and metadata that allow you to define and manage your tasks efficiently.
+The `Job` interface defines methods that allow geras to interact with your custom job.

 Here's how to create a job that implements the `Job` interface: